TolikPylypchuk/SharpHook/docs/articles/native.md

 `UioHookEvent` also contains the `Time` and `Mask` fields. `Time` is the event's UNIX timestamp. `Mask` contains the state of keyboard modifiers and the mouse state at the time of the event.

+Lastly, `UioHookEvent` contains the `Reserved` field which is contains various bit flags.
+Currently two flags are
+supported:

-Lastly, `UioHookEvent` contains the `Reserved` field.
-This field can be set inside the event handler and libuiohook will consume it.
-Currently only one setting is supported - suppressing the event propagation.
-If it's set then libuiohook will not propagate the event further and it will effectively be blocked.
-The `Reserved` field should be set synchronously i.e. on the same thread which handles the event.
+- Suppressing event propagation (bit 0).
+If it's set in the event handler then libuiohook will not propagate the event further and it will effectively be blocked.
+This bit should be set synchronously i.e. on the same thread which handles the event.
 Supressing events works only on Windows and macOS.

+- Distinguishing real events from simulated events (bit 1).
+If this bit is set, then the event is simulated.
+Otherwise, the event is real.

 > [!NOTE]
 > `KeyTyped` and `MouseClicked` events are not raised by the OS, but by libuiohook itself. `KeyTyped` is raised after